 The short answer is that you can’t.
 If you’re very concerned, you can limit your pitch to the rough outline of the idea without giving away key information.
 The longer answer is that this is not something worth worrying about.
 Unless you are confident your idea is an easy-to-implement innovation that hasn’t been thought of yet, the advantages gained from getting broad-based feedback and a strong team motivated by collective ownership far outweigh the remote risks of someone stealing and executing on your idea.
 The truth is that over 90% of ideas pitched at any given Startup Weekend have already been pitched – probably many times – in the past.
 This doesn’t imply that the idea isn’t a good one, but rather that what truly matters is how well you and your team execute the idea.
 “One can steal ideas, but no one can steal execution or passion”.

 What if my idea doesn’t get selected?

-The purpose of the Friday voting and crowdsourcing isn’t to exclude certain ideas, but simply to highlight the most popular and high-potential pitches and end up with a manageable number of teams - ensuring that each team has a variety of backgrounds and skills.
-If your idea isn’t selected but you’ve formed a team around the idea, you’re welcome to work on it over the weekend.
-If you decide to do so, however, please tell the event Organizer, as this may be an issue regarding your teams’ eligibility for prizes.
+The purpose of the Friday voting and crowdsourcing isn’t to exclude certain ideas, but simply to highlight the most popular and high-potential pitches and end up with a manageable number of teams – ensuring that each team has a variety of backgrounds and skills.
+If your idea isn’t selected but you’ve formed a team (a team is 3 or more people) around the idea, you’re welcome to work on it over the weekend.
+If you decide to do so, however, please tell the event Organizer.

 How do teams address the issue of Intellectual Property/ownership?